makiftutuncu/effect/README.md

 Effect is a basic, home-made functional effect system with powerful errors.

-A value of type `Effect[A]` is a description of a computation that can produce a value of type `A`, can fail with an error `E` or can fail unexpectedly with a `Throwable`.
+A value of type `Effect[A]` is a description of a computation that can produce a value of type `A`, can fail with an error `E`, can fail unexpectedly with a `Throwable` or can be interrupted.

 Effect has only one type parameter. `Effect[A]` is mentally equivalent to `ZIO[Any, E, A]` where error type `E` is fixed to the error model [`effect.E`](core/src/main/scala/effect/E.scala).

-Effect is **not intended to be a silver bullet**, it is just a functional effect.
+Effect is **only a functional effect and not a complete solution to everything**.

 ## Installation